 According to the FMCSA, the Clearinghouse database will improve highway safety in key areas:

 The Clearinghouse ruling was finalized and published December 2016.
-The long-awaited database is near completion and registration begins November 2019.

 Registration Details For The FMCSA Clearinghouse Database